1.1 Compare the ‘professional gift’, ‘empowerment’ and ‘rights’ models of service provision

 This guide will help you answer The RQF Level 4 Diploma in Adult Care Unit 1.1 Compare the ‘professional gift’, ‘empowerment’ and ‘rights’ models of service provision.

-When we talk about service provision models in adult care, it’s crucial to understand how different approaches shape the care received.
+When we talk about service provision models in adult care, it’s essential to understand how different approaches shape the care received.

 Here’s a detailed comparison of the ‘professional gift,’ ’empowerment,’ and ‘rights’ models.